Login ↗

 These factors will all help to ensure that the company is able to scale up successfully and achieve profitability.
 Once a company has reached this stage, they will be able to attract more funding and continue to grow their business.

-At ArK we provide non-dilutive funding for tech companies through their journey.
+At Gilion we provide non-dilutive funding for tech companies through their journey.

 – The first real alternative to venture capital.